 The display does possess good viewing angles, but it also gives off a fair amount of glare, which can be a bit of a pain when trying to use the Switch 10 E outdoors.

 Tipping point problems

 One issue that deserves special mention is the tablet’s tipping point.
-Tilting the screen when docked to any angle exceeding 45° will cause the device to tumble over like it’s just sunk a triple absinthe.
+Tilting the screen when docked to any angle exceeding 45° will cause the device to tumble over.
 When rested on your lap with the screen too far reclined it will frequently - and rather frustratingly - turtle itself onto its back.

 Thankfully the magnets in the hinge are just about strong enough to keep the tablet and keyboard connected when this happens, but only just.
 On more than a few occasions I’ve found myself snapping the tablet off the keyboard when picking it back up.

 Equipped with a 1.33GHz Intel Atom Z3735F Processor, 2GB of DDR3 and Intel HD graphics - this is a machine designed for basic tasks.
 When you also consider the Switch 10 E’s price, then its performance issues when dealing with CPU-hungry apps and giant spreadsheets are tolerable.

 Generally, the 10 E is more than capable of playing back video and running less demanding games such as Hearthstone with only a few slowdowns in performance.
 The tablet does get a little warm with extended use - not enough to cause serious concern, but enough to cause sweaty palms.

 On both the rear and the front of the tablet you’ll find a 2MP camera.
 Again, nothing groundbreaking, but reliable enough for when you need to make the occasional Skype call.